Lindstromer/docs/manual/properties/image.rst

 With this property you can add a image from the WordPress media library.
 If the gallery setting is set to true the output will be a array with objects instead of just one object.

+From version 1.1.0 the image object contains "alt", "caption", "description" and "text".

 Settings
 -----------